 - Become a theatre maker, a storyteller and a digital creative technologist with a range of specialist skills.

 - Devise and create immersive experiences using digital platforms including Virtual Reality, Mixed Reality, motion capture technology (working with actors) and game engines platforms.

 - Make your own apps and programs which can support a live theatre experience by integrating technology and engineering with digital systems.

-You will be trained by industry professionals in our new Centre for Digital Production, which includes a new technologies studio and dedicated computer laboratories using the following software:
+You will be trained by industry professionals in our new Centre for Digital Production, which includes a digital studio and dedicated computer laboratories using software such as: